nopSolutions/nopCommerce-Docs/en/developer/plugins/payment-method.md

 Invoke method returns an appropriate PaymentInfo view from */Views* folder of your plugin.
 Note that we use our custom NopViewComponent class as a base class instead of existing built-in ViewComponent.

-Than let's create PaymentInfo view which shows payment information.
+Then let's create PaymentInfo view which shows payment information.
 For PayPalStandard plugin this view is pretty simple.
 There we just render text saying that a customer will be redirected to the payment page.
 But it's possible to create a more complex view component if need.
 For example if you want to collect customer's information on the payment information page look how it's already done in PayPalDirect payment plugin.

 ## Payment processing